VibhavSetlur/kbase_protein_query_module/README.md

-# kbase_protein_network_analysis_toolkit
+# KBase Protein Query Module

-This repository contains the KBase Protein Network Analysis Toolkit, a modular suite for large-scale protein network analysis, embedding generation, family assignment, and efficient storage/indexing.
+This repository contains the KBase Protein Query Module, a modular suite for large-scale protein network analysis, embedding generation, family assignment, and efficient storage/indexing.
 The toolkit is designed for scalability and integration with the KBase platform.

 ## Repository Structure